badal-io/airflow2-local-ci-cd/README.md

   - If there is a custom Airflow configuration file ready, uncomment the line in Dockerfile in order to includ it in the image: `COPY airflow.cfg ${AIRFLOW_HOME}/airflow.cfg`

+  - Optionally add the <ins>send_email.py</ins> dag to the `.airflowignore` file as this dag is only for the CI/CD part (to avoid warnings and errors during unit tests).

 <br/>

 ### 3.2 GCP Project ID for GCP Connection

-  - Set the projet-id varibale in the `variables/docker-env-vars` file:
+  - Set the projet-id varibale in the `variables/docker-env-vars` or `variables/docker-env-secrets` file:

      `GCP_PROJECT_ID='<project-id here>'`

 <br/>

-## 4. Initialization and run
+## 4. First-time initialization and service start:

-  - 4.1 Open a terminal and run the following commands (for the first time only):
+  - 4.1 Open a terminal and run the following commands (use <ins>`sudo`</ins> before the command for <ins>GCP Cloud Shell</ins> and <ins>Windows WSL</ins> VMs):

-      `./helpers/scripts/init_airflow.sh`   (for Windows WSL use `sudo` before the command)

-  - 4.2 Start Airflow and all services:

-      `docker-compose up`
+        ./helpers/scripts/init_airflow.sh

+    <ins>Note:</ins> &nbsp; for <strong>GCP Cloud Shell</strong> you must <strong> re-run </strong> this command every time when a shell session is expired or ended.

+  - 4.2 Open a new terminal window and run the following command to make sure that all 3 containers (webserver, scheduler, postgres_db) are runnning and healthy:

+        docker ps

   - 4.3 Authentificate for GCP services, run the following script and perform the gcp authentification:

-      `./helpers/scripts/gcp-auth.sh`
+        ./helpers/scripts/gcp-auth.sh

+      <ins>Note:</ins> &nbsp; NOT required if you are workign via GCP Cloud Shell option, you can skip this step.

-  - 4.4  <strong> Airflow 2 is ready! </strong>
+  - <strong> Airflow 2 is UP and Running! </strong>

 <br/>

 ## 5. Commands for operations & maintenance:

+  - To check if all 3 containers (webserver, scheduler, postgres_db) are running and healty:

+        docker ps

+  - To stop all Airflow containers (via a new terminal session):

+        docker-compose down

   - To start Airflow and all services:

-      `docker-compose up`

-  - To stop all Airflow containers (via a new terminal session):

-    `docker-compose down`
+        docker-compose up

   - To rebuild containers (if changes are aplied on dockerfile/docker-compose):

-    `docker-compose down`
+        docker-compose down

-    `docker-compose up --build`
+        docker-compose up --build

   - To cleaning up all containers and remove database:

-    `docker-compose down --volumes --rmi all`
+        docker-compose down --volumes --rmi all

 <br/>

-## 6. Commands for working inside a container:
+## 6. Running commands inside a container:

   - To run unit tests navigate to the `tests` directory and run the following command:

        `./airflow "test command"`

     example:

-     <strong> `cd tests && ./airflow "pytest tests/unit"` </strong>
+        cd tests && ./airflow "pytest tests/unit"

   - To run integration tests with GCP navigate to the `tests` directory and run the following command: